benfwalla/Python-For-Beginners/README.md

 As mentioned above, this repository does not cover all the materials to start developing legitimate projects. **As of now, I mention nothing about tuples, dictionaries, and while loops.** In my opinion, these are all necessary skills that I recommend learning.
-Here is a list of additional resources in module and beyond:
+Here is a list of additional resources in these modules and beyond: